The Five Stages of a Project

 - Assessing risks and developing a risk prioritization and mitigation plan.

-Execution: Now that you have a solid project plan, the team can begin executing the project against their assigned tasks.
+Now that you have a solid project plan, the team can begin executing the project against their assigned tasks.
 It is the stage where everyone starts doing the work.
 You'll want to officially kick-off the execution stage with in-person meetings to ensure everyone has what they need to begin executing their part of the project.
-Getting the team started on the right track is integral to project success so articulate the schedule and communications plan clearly.
+Getting the team started on the right track is integral to a project's success, so articulate the schedule and communications plan clearly.

 - Adhering to your pre-established communication plan to ensure stakeholder awareness of the project status.

 - Monitoring work teams and work activities on the critical path.